Competitor Analysis in Digital Marketing and How It’s Done

 Here are the steps for a competitor array:

 - Describe your industry, particularly its scope and nature.

 - Establish who your customers are and what benefits they may expect

 - Describe critical factors for success in your industry.

 - Rank the factors by how important they are regarding success.
-Do this “by giving each one a weighting – The sum of all the weightings must add up to one.”
+So give each one a “weighting.”
+The sum of all weightings has to be one.

 - Rate your competitors on how well they achieve each factor